ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

 There are two types of directives used for generation of tables of contents, ``.. toctree::`` and ``.. contents::``.
 The ``.. toctree::`` is used in a top level pages like ``Tutorials.rst`` to set ordering and visibility of its child pages.
 This directive creates both left navigation panel and in-page navigation links to the child pages listed.
+It helps readers to understand the structure of documentation and navigate between separate pages.

 .. code-block:: rst